acelliott1218/Mainstreet-Bistro/README.md

 ### **Project Idea**

-The project was taken from the Project 3 ideas page in the FullstackDev program from CodeInstitute.
-Food was decided as the subject, since everyone eats.
+The project was taken from the Project 4 ideas page in the FullstackDev program from CodeInstitute.

 ### **Content**

-The content of this tool was created by me, aka.
-[Acelliott1218](https://github.com/acelliott1218), along with snippets credited in the comments of the run.py file.
+The content of this page was created by me, aka.
+[Acelliott1218](https://github.com/acelliott1218), along with the template and tutorial credited below, plus snippets within the code's comments.

 The Python code provided was made with the knowledge gained through the CodeInstitute Full Stack Developer course.

-Google was used to find answers to questions which were not covered in the CodeInstitute Course.
-These are credit in the comments of the document itself.
+The internet was used to find answers to questions which were not covered in the CodeInstitute Course.
+These sources are credited in the comments of the document itself.

 ### **Acknowledgements**

-I'd like to thank my mentor [Daisy McGirr](https://github.com/Dee-McG) for her guidance throughout my project.
+DarshannDev for the initial tutorial

+Django documentation

+StartBootstrap Business Casual Theme

+Certain code-snippets were run through ChatGPT to find errors, code has been refactored to make it more original

+DBDiagram.io for the visual ERD

 And [NixTS](https://github.com/NixTS) for the README from which this README's content is based on.
+(Reused the template from my Python project)